 Bentonite Clay - Calcium, 1 lb.(GBCP-1)

 100% pure Calcium Bentonite Clay.
 This healing clay was harvested from deep beneath the ground in the Death Valley region of California.
-We feel that this Clay is superior for use in internal and external cleansing.
+We feel that this Clay is superior for use in detoxing.

 This Bentonite Calcium clay is carefully harvested from naturally occurring volcanic ash in the USA and contains high levels of numerous trace minerals, including calcium, magnesium, sodium and potassium.
 It is gaining popularity for its ability to help draw toxins out of the body and speed the healing process.